TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 - Object storage has the data, metadata (info of where the data is, how it is used, object size etc) and key (unique identifier)
 - changing a part of an object will change the whole object
 - max file size to store is 5 terabytes
+- **Volume discount**- consolidated billing enables to see combined view of AWS costs incurred by all accounts
 - can version objects and create multiple buckets and store them across different classes or tiers of data
 - **Versioning**- organise and manage the data to ensure you can recover data if something gets deleted or overwritten
 - create permissions for who can read/write objects